What We Do

 We help connect Carroll County residents to their forest environment.
 So what can the forestry board do for you?

-Landowner/Farmer You can get information on protecting the health of your trees, advice on responsible management and harvesting of trees, and information on record-keeping, estate tax planning, tax incentives for tree-planting, and cost-share programs for forest improvement.
-One such program is the Backyard Buffers, click the link for more information.
+Landowner/Farmer: You can get information on protecting the health of your trees, advice on responsible management and harvesting of trees, and information on record-keeping, estate tax planning, tax incentives for tree-planting, and cost-share programs for forest improvement.
+Backyard Buffers is an opportunity to get inexpensive trees to plant along your stream, click the link for more information.

-Every year, we judge the Arbor Day Poster Contest for Carroll County students, see this year's winners here!
+- Judging the yearly Arbor Day Poster Contest for Carroll County Students.
+See this year's winners here!

 - Honoring our past Chairperson, Connie Hoge with a tree planting at Bennet Cerf Park.
 Please read her memorital here.